Many writers have handed down their golden rules for novelists.Jonathan Franzen thinking up rules for novelists

 7. Don’t underestimate how little would-be novelists know

-Yet, remember how foolish and naive you were when you first started writing?
+Remember how foolish and naïve you were when you first started writing?
 Now you get to rub someone else’s noses in it.

 Make it clear that they didn’t have the faintest idea how to start until your rules came along.
 They had such grandiose ideas, such stupid ways of going about the job.
 But now you’re going to sort them out.